maartenvanbenthem/angular-carrousel/README.md

 ## How to use :

-Download the directive and the css file and make the available in your Angular application (or install with [Bower](http://bower.io): `bower install dm-angular-carrousel`).
+Download the directive and the css file (or install with [Bower](http://bower.io): `bower install dm-angular-carrousel`) and make the available in your Angular application.

 ```
+├── dist
+	├── js
+		|── DmCarrousel.js
+├──
-├── DmCarrousel.js
+	├── stylesheets
 		├── style.css

 ```